GIScience/ors-netascore-workshop-agile-24/tutorial/qgis.md

 left corner) which will then prompt you for a name.
 Let's call this provider "agile conference openrouteservice".
 After clicking "OK" you will now see the Provider Settings window again, but this time showing the text boxes to enter information for the new provider.
-For the Base URL, you need to enter `https://api.openrouteservice.org/agile-conference` and the API key that you can find in the resources section.
+For the Base URL, you need to enter `https://api.openrouteservice.org/agile-conference` and the API key that you can download from the shared web drive.
 You can leave the Request timeout as the default value of 60.
 Once you have entered this information, click on Save to store it ready for use when you come to doing some routing.